Real-time Capable Learning-based Visual Tool Pose Correction via Differentiable Simulation

 \section{Introduction}

-\acrfull{rmis} platforms, such as the da Vinci® Surgical System has been widely applied into different kinds of \acrshort{mirs} procedures in specializations such as, urologic~\cite{yates2011leonardo}, gynecologic~\cite{marengo2012learning}, and cardiothoracic~\cite{bodner2004first} surgery.
-To reduce the burden on the surgeon, researchers have developed automated approaches for common surgery tasks, including grasping~\cite{d2018automated,d2021autonomous}, suturing~\cite{joglekar2023suture,chiu2021bimanual}, and knot tying~\cite{mayer2008system,chow2013improved}.
-However, one of the challenges to deploying such autonomous approaches in the real world is that it is hard to obtain the true pose of the surgical robot end-effector via the joint encoders, resulting in inaccurate state inputs to the autonomous policies or controllers.
+\acrfull{rmis} platforms, such as the da Vinci® Surgical System, have seen growing adoption in various \acrshort{rmis} procedures across specialized surgeries~\cite{palep2009robotic}.
+To reduce the burden on the surgeon, researchers have developed automated approaches for common surgical tasks \cite{saeidi2022autonomous}.
+However, one of the challenges to deploying such autonomous approaches in the real world is the inability to accurately estimate the surgical robot end-effector pose from joint encoders, which results in inaccurate state inputs to autonomous policies or controllers.
 Such accurate, real-time pose information is also useful in emerging mixed reality \acrshort{rmis} interfaces, in which pose information is visually presented to the user via a digital twin~\cite{9807505,wang2025digital}.

-The remote side of a minimally-invasive telesurgical robot, such as the\acrfull{dvrk}~\cite{kazanzides2014open}, consists of two parts, the \acrfull{psm}, which loads the tool required for the surgery, and the \acrfull{ecm}.
-Studies have shown that such cable-driven systems~\cite{miyasaka2015measurement,haghighipanah2016unscented} can produce inaccurate joint angle readings due to friction or cable stretch.
-Additionally, Cui et al.~\cite{cui2023caveats} identified that backlash due to external forces applied to the tool shaft leads to significant estimation errors.
-This makes computing an accurate hand-eye transform between the end-effector and the stereoendoscope origin for use in planning and control difficult without external sensing approaches.
+A significant source of the pose error in \acrshort{rmis} systems, such as the \acrfull{dvrk}~\cite{kazanzides2014open}, stems from their cable-driven transmissions.
+They can produce inaccurate joint angle readings due to friction or cable stretch~\cite{miyasaka2015measurement,haghighipanah2016unscented}, and backlash due to external forces applied to the tool shaft~\cite{cui2023caveats}.
+This makes computing an accurate hand-eye transform between the end-effector and the stereo endoscope origin for use in planning and control difficult without external sensing approaches.
 To address this challenge, researchers have developed both model-based~\cite{mahler2014learning} and vision-based~\cite{seita2018fast,richter2021robotic,fan2024reinforcement} methods.